citizenfx/fivem-docs/content/docs/developers/server-security.md

 Make sure to retrieve all values using server-side methods, not allowing players to change the values.

 This ensures the integrity and security of your game environment.
-Please note that client checks can also be a good practice but can be easily be overridden.
+Please note that client checks can also be beneficial, but can be easily bypassed.

 ### Examples of common security patterns
 All examples assume some kind of framework.